ccd0/4chan-x/README.md

 ## Please note
 **Uninstalling**: 4chan X disables the native extension, so if you uninstall 4chan X, you'll need to re-enable it.
 To do this, click the `[Settings]` link in the top right corner, uncheck "`Disable the native extension`" in the panel that appears, and click the "`Save Settings`" button.
 If you don't see a "`Save Settings`" button, it may be being hidden by your ad blocker.

-**Private browsing**: 4chan X does not yet support private browsing / incognito mode.
-Although it may work in this mode, browsing data recorded by 4chan X, such as your last read post in a thread and which posts are yours, will still need to be cleared manually by resetting your settings.
-To control what browsing data 4chan X records, use the `Remember Last Read Post` and `Remember Your Posts` options in the settings panel.
+**Private browsing**: By default, 4chan X remembers your last read post in a thread and which posts were made by you, even if you are in private browsing / incognito mode.
+If you want to turn this off, uncheck the `Remember Last Read Post` and `Remember Your Posts` options in the settings panel.
+You can clear all 4chan browsing history saved by 4chan X by resetting your settings.

 **HTTPS**: 4chan X currently shares your settings and post history between the HTTP and HTTPS versions of 4chan.
 If you are concerned about protecting your privacy against a man-in-the-middle attack, you should disable 4chan X on the HTTP version of 4chan and/or install [HTTPS Everywhere](https://www.eff.org/https-everywhere).